So many lawns, so little time.

 Not even ten years ago, the dispatcher had to track drivers throughout the day with nothing more than a phone and a physical map – and sometimes even less.
 However, today technology plays a vital role in managing service calls.

-You’ll want accountability and service software, like Workwave Service.
+You’ll want accountability and service software, like Real Green Lite.
 It’s designed specifically for the back-office and field workers at service companies with a variety of useful features, including order management, scheduling, dispatching, billing/invoicing, and more.

 Not only will you have a thorough understanding of where your team is traveling, but your employees can focus on lawn care instead of communicating with you.
 Plus, the software is flexible, customizable, and easy-to-use, even if you don’t have any previous experience with lawn & landscaping dispatch programs.